pacificporter/box-golang-docker/README.md

-# Dockerfile for golang and nodejs tests in wercker
+# Dockerfile for test and build

 ## build